Oluwafisayomi-P-Folaranmi/spring-web-applications/0x04-basic-e-commerce/0x04-Models/0x05-Shopping/README.md

    - Each cart is usually linked to a specific user, either through a `user_id` in a relational database or a session ID for anonymous users.

 2. **Products in the Cart**
-   - The cart holds multiple products, each represented as a row in the `cart_items` table if normalized.
+   - The cart holds multiple products, each represented as a row in the `cart_item` table if normalized.

 3. **Temporary vs Persistent Storage**
    - Some carts are session-based and are cleared after checkout or after a certain inactivity period.